Stefannieuwenburg/vite-react-typscript-application-fitness/README.md

 # React + TypeScript + Vite

-This template boiler plate provides a application build whit typeScript and React/Vite inside a tailwind project
+# This template boiler plate provides a application build whit typeScript and React/Vite inside a tailwind project

+# some background information why this project and what i have lurn from it:
+just to make sure that i understand good the basics of typescript and tailwind. in this training project i have lurn some new features whit typscript and some new imports from framer motions that i have to try out more in new projects. ilove to play a round whit vite and its easy to set up for some show case projecten.

 # Tools
 npm i framer-motion react-anchor-link-smooth-scroll@1.0.12 @heroicons/react